• Nav Social Menu

 If you have the time, my favourite way to accomplish all of this is by heading to the woods or the beach.
 The great outdoors is the perfect spot for prayer and meditation.
 Sit and just enjoy the sounds of the birds or the waves and work out the tension by walking for a while.
 It never fails to erase the worry and make me ready to take on the world again.

-Previous Post: « Prescription Safety
+Previous Post: « Blueberry Muffin Shots Recipe

 Reader Interactions